Adaptable Symbolic Music Infilling with MIDI-RWKV: Objective metrics

 \section{Objective metrics}

-\paragraph{Content preservation.} Introduced by \cite{wei_tsung_lu_2018_1492523}, the content preservation is calculated as follows.
-Each bar of the infilled content and the corresponding original content is split into $T$ time steps, typically $T=16$.
+\paragraph{Content preservation.} Introduced by \cite{wei_tsung_lu_2018_1492523}, the content preservation (sometimes referred to as \emph{style preservation}) is calculated as follows.
+Each bar of the infilled content and the corresponding original content is split into $T$ time steps; we use $T=16$.
 Each time step is associated with a pitch chroma vector $\vec{c}_t$ representing the probability distribution over the pitch classes (C, C\#, D, $\dots$) at that time.
-The moving average of the chroma vectors is then calculated using a frame size of $T/2$ time steps, resulting in $TN$ averaged chroma vectors $\vec{a}_{o,t}$ (where $N$ is the number of bars in the infilling region) for the original content and another $TN$ averaged chroma vectors $\vec{a}_{i,t}$ for the infilled content.
+The moving average of the chroma vectors is calculated with a frame size of $T/2$ time steps, resulting in $TN$ averaged chroma vectors $\vec{a}_{o,t}$ for the original content and another $TN$ averaged chroma vectors $\vec{a}_{i,t}$ for the infilled content.
 The content preservation is then the average cosine similarity between contemporaneous chroma vectors across all timesteps,

 \paragraph{Groove similarity.} Introduced as \emph{grooving pattern similarity} by \cite{wu2020jazztransformer}, the groove similarity is calculated as follows.
 Let the grooving pattern $\vec{g}$ be a binary vector representing the positions in a bar at which there is at least one note onset.
 The groove similarity between the grooving patterns $\vec{g}_o$ of the original content and $\vec{g}_i$ of the infilled content is then the average number of onset positions (or absence of such) that match,